Attitude (psychology): Intra-attitudinal and inter-attitudinal structures

-Attitude component model
+Components

+The classic, tripartite view offered by Rosenberg and Hovland in 1960 is that an attitude contains cognitive, affective, and behavioral components.
+Empirical research, however, fails to support clear distinctions between thoughts, emotions, and behavioral intentions associated with a particular attitude.
+A criticism of the tripartite view of attitudes is that it requires cognitive, affective, and behavioral associations of an attitude to be consistent, but this may be implausible.
+Thus some views of attitude structure see the cognitive and behavioral components as derivative of affect or affect and behavior as derivative of underlying beliefs.
+"The cognitive component refers to the beliefs, thoughts, and attributes associated with an object".
+"The affective component refers to feelings or emotions linked to an attitude object".
+"The behavioral component refers to behaviors or experiences regarding an attitude object".

 An influential model of attitude is the multi-component model, where attitudes are evaluations of an object that have affective (relating to moods and feelings), behavioral, and cognitive components (the ABC model).
 The affective component of attitudes refers to feelings or emotions linked to an attitude object.
 Affective responses influence attitudes in a number of ways.
 For example, many people are afraid or scared of spiders.
 So this negative affective response is likely to cause someone to have a negative attitude towards spiders.
 The behavioral component of attitudes refers to the way an attitude influences how a person acts or behaves.
 The cognitive component of attitudes refers to the beliefs, thoughts, and attributes that a person associates with an object.
 Many times a person's attitude might be based on the negative and positive attributes they associate with an object.
 As a result of assigning negative or positive attributes to a person, place, or object, individuals may behave negatively or positively towards them.